 Hauliers are required to create a GMR for a direct movement from NI to GB when an export declaration is required.
 This must be presented to the carrier at check-in at Belfast, Larne or Warrenpoint ports.
 To do this, as a haulier you must be registered for GVMS (see GOV.UK for guidance).
-Once registered you can create a GMR (see GOV.UK), using the Declaration Unique Consignment Reference (DUCR) provided by TSS.
+Once registered you can create a GMR (see GOV.UK), by inputting the DUCR provided by TSS.